 The cables from the embedded strain gauges in the precast panels were collected at the sleeper slab end (in the expansion joint) and run under the bridge using PVC conduits.
 The cables for strain and moisture gauges were run in separate PVC conduits along the curb and back up under the bridge between the 1st and 2nd concrete girders on the north-west end.
 The level of cables was kept above the planned level of rip rap along the curb to avoid damage to the conduit.
 The cable conduit connections were sealed with PVC cement.
-The T pipe joints which collected the cables from individual panels, the open ends of conduit and any other openings were sealed with foam sealant for water tightness (see not found.).
+The T pipe joints which collected the cables from individual panels, the open ends of conduit and any other openings were sealed with foam sealant for water tightness (see Figure 4-12 and Figure 4-13).